apache/zookeeper/src/contrib/zktreeutil/README.txt

 lly after running the diff.

 DUMP: Dumps the ZK-tree on the standard output device reading either from live ZK server or XML file.
-Like export, ZK-subtree can be dumped with optionaly providing the path to the ZK-subtree, and till a certain depth of the (sub)tree.
+Like export, ZK-subtree can be dumped with optionally providing the path to the ZK-subtree, and till a certain depth of the (sub)tree.

 The exported ZK data into XML file can be shortened by only keeping the static ZK